Battle of Remagen: Bridge fails

 An aerial view of the Ludendorff Bridge after it collapsed on 17 March 1945.
 Two treadway pontoon bridges are visible to the north.

-After months of aircraft bombing, direct artillery hits, near misses, and deliberate demolition attempts, the Ludendorff Bridge finally collapsed on 17 March at about 3:00 pm.
+After over a week of aircraft bombing, direct artillery hits, near misses, and deliberate demolition attempts, the Ludendorff Bridge finally collapsed on 17 March at about 3 p.m.
 From its capture 10 days before, over 25,000 troops and thousands of vehicles had crossed the bridge and the other two newly built tactical bridges.

 The engineers working on the bridge first heard a long bang, like steel snapping, and then accompanied by the shrieking of broken metal, the center portion of bridge suddenly tipped into the Rhine, and the two end sections slumped off their piers.
 About 200 engineers and welders were working on the span when it fell.

 Lieutenant Colonel Clayton A. Rust, battalion commander of the 276th ECB, was on the bridge when it collapsed.
 He fell into the Rhine, was briefly pinned underwater, and then floated downstream to the pontoon bridge, where he was pulled out of the water.
 He later reported:

 The bridge was rotten throughout, many members not cut had internal fractures from our own bombing, German artillery, and from the German demolitions.
 The bridge was extremely weak.
 The upstream truss was actually useless.
-The entire load of traffic, equipment and dead load were supported by the good downstream truss...it buckled completely under a load which of course it was not designed to carry.
+The entire load of traffic, equipment, and dead load were supported by the good downstream truss...it buckled completely under a load which of course it was not designed to carry.